Financial Survey: Janus International Group (NYSE:JBI) vs. PGT Innovations (NYSE:PGTI)

-PGT Innovations (NYSE:PGTI) and Janus International Group (NYSE:JBI) are both small-cap construction companies, but which is the superior investment?
-We will contrast the two companies based on the strength of their profitability, earnings, dividends, analyst recommendations, risk, valuation and institutional ownership.
+Janus International Group (NYSE:JBI) and PGT Innovations (NYSE:PGTI) are both small-cap construction companies, but which is the better stock?
+We will compare the two companies based on the strength of their valuation, earnings, institutional ownership, profitability, dividends, risk and analyst recommendations.

+This table compares Janus International Group and PGT Innovations’ net margins, return on equity and return on assets.

-This is a breakdown of current recommendations and price targets for PGT Innovations and Janus International Group, as provided by MarketBeat.
+This is a breakdown of current ratings and recommmendations for Janus International Group and PGT Innovations, as provided by MarketBeat.com.

 |Sell Ratings